-Each citizen should have the chance to be selected as a participant.
-For this reason, participants are selected by lot from population registers.
-There is a detailed concept for the selection of the participants and for the organization of the individual events.
-The important key points are:
+Each citizen should have had the chance to be selected as a participant.
+For this reason, participants were selected by lot from population registers.
+There was a detailed concept for the selection of the participants and for the organization of the individual events.
+The important key points were:

-All regions of Germany and the various municipal sizes are represented.
+All regions of Germany and the various municipal sizes were represented.

-All people with German citizenship aged 16 or over are eligible to participate.
+All people with German citizenship aged 16 or over were eligible to participate.

-If necessary, childcare and relative care is organized, and accessibility is guaranteed.
+If necessary, childcare and relative care was organized, and accessibility was guaranteed.

-The time requirement is acceptable (4 days of the citizens’ assembly in Leipzig + 1 “Day of Democracy” in Berlin)
+The time requirement was acceptable (4 days of the citizens’ assembly in Leipzig + 1 “Day of Democracy” in Berlin)

 How the citizens’ assembly works:

 The participants of the citizens’ assembly met twice for two days.
 They came together as a plenary of about 160 people, received all the necessary information, and then debated in small groups of about eight people.
 The results were brought back together in plenary and compared with one another.
 This guaranteed a personal and confidential framework of communication and that the connection to the main topic remained intact.
 A team of moderators on site ensured that everyone had their say and that the results were properly collected.
 Once all the suggestions and essential aspects from the small groups had been compiled, the focus and priorities were reset.